 In all cases involving infractions of community standards the following procedures will be used:

-o be notified in writing by a representative of the Student Life Office of the allegation(s);
+o be notified in writing by a representative of the Office of Community Standards & Integrity of the allegation(s);

-- have access to all information referring the case to the Student Life Office and all supporting documents (appropriately redacted), and;
+o have access to all information referring the case to the Office of Community Standards & Integrity and all supporting documents

 The University Disciplinary Committee has jurisdiction in the following cases: